tocheskey/phonegap-docs/docs/3-references/phonegap-build/getting-started.html.md

 <a id="configure_application"></a>
 ### 2. How Do I Configure My Application?

 You'll need an application configuration file, or `config.xml`, in your app package to configure how your app is built.
 This includes PhoneGap version, icons and splash screens, platforms, and much more.
+[See this page for a breakdown of PhoneGap versions supported by PhoneGap Build](https://build.phonegap.com/current-support).
 See the [configuration section](../configuring/) for more on the config.xml file.

 <a id="structure_application"></a>
 ### 3. How Do I Structure My Application?